This post may contain affiliate links. Please read our disclosure policy.

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.

-Preheat the oven to 400F.
+Preheat the oven.
 Prep and dry the tenderloins with paper towel.
 Add the homemade seasoning rub ingredients to a small bowl and mix.
 Coat the pork with the spice rub uniformly.

 Add the seasoned meat to a 9×13 baking dish, and top with the butter.
 Bake, let it rest to redistribute the juices, and then slice into medallions.
 Pour the pan juices over, and garnish with chopped fresh parsley.